DreadLabs/sbo/README.rst

 Frontend oscurity
 *****************

-The hooks for removing the `generator`:code meta tag and the `Powered by...`:code inline comments are immediatly active.
+The hooks for removing the `generator`:code: meta tag and the `Powered by...`:code: inline comments are immediatly active.